DomBom16/zenif/docs/extra/more-about-prompts.md

 Available for the `text`, `confirm`, and `number` types.
 If a default is given, the user can submit an empty field and the default value will be used as their submission.

+### `choices()`

+Available for the `choice` and `checkbox` types.
+Based off the inputted string or list arguments, assign the list of choices to be shown to the user.
+All passed in arguments are flattened into one list.

 ### `peeper()`

 Available for the `password` type.
 When enabled, masked inputs will show the last character if it was just typed.
 If `Space` or `Backspace` are pressed, the last character of the input will not be visible.
 After submitting, the "peeper" character will not be visible.